yagnesh97/facebook-graph-api-automation/README.md

 Create a JSON file namely **fb-app.json**.
 This file will be used to automate the process of regenerating [Long-Lived Token](https://developers.facebook.com/docs/facebook-login/access-tokens/refreshing/) and to keep a track on its expire time.

-The below given api will request a new [Long-Lived Token](https://developers.facebook.com/docs/facebook-login/access-tokens/refreshing/) from your old Token.
+The below given api will request a new [Long-Lived Token](https://developers.facebook.com/docs/facebook-login/access-tokens/refreshing/) from your Access Token.

 **Request:**
 ```